-For example, if someone opened your weekly newsletter and then made a purchase later that day, a conversion would be recorded for that email.
+For example, if someone opens your weekly newsletter and then makes a purchase later that day, a conversion will be recorded for that email.
 There are a few important notes about conversion tracking:

 Why does Klaviyo track conversions in this way?

 Conversion tracking that relies on pixels can be unreliable.
-For example, if someone reads an email on their phone but makes a purchase later from a home laptop, conversion tracking that relied on pixel tracking would miss that conversion.
+For example, if someone reads an email on their phone but makes a purchase later from their laptop, conversion tracking that relies on pixel tracking would miss that conversion.
 Klaviyo does not use pixels, so the conversion analytics are more accurate.
 Instead, Klaviyo calculates conversions based on data directly from a built-in integration or our API.

-An ecommerce business, for example, will likely focus on the number of purchases that occurred as a direct result of an email.
-However, if you're interested in how many people viewed at least one product page or started a checkout after receiving an email, you can easily view that conversion data as well.
-This robust form of conversion tracking also allows you to easily compare the impact of different campaigns across different performance standards.
+An ecommerce business, for example, will likely focus on the number of purchases that occur as a direct result of an email.
+However, if you're interested in how many people view at least one product page or start a checkout after receiving an email, you can view this conversion data as well.
+This allows you to compare the impact of different campaigns across different performance standards.

 Open and Click Tracking

 Klaviyo tracks open events by placing a tiny, invisible pixel image at the bottom of every email.
-When an email is opened by the recipient, we record this invisible pixel (web beacon) as viewed and mark the email as opened.
+When a recipient opens your email, we record this invisible pixel (web beacon) as "viewed" and mark the email as opened.
 This method of open tracking is the industry standard.

 Klaviyo tracks click activity by adding unique tracking information to each URL.
-This is why, when hovering over a link in a Klaviyo email, you may see the URL begin with the following:
+As a result, when hovering over a link in a Klaviyo email, you may see the URL begin with the following:

 Email to Website Tracking

-When you add the Klaviyo Analytics snippet to your site - enabling the tracking of an Active on Site and/or Viewed Product metric - we are only able to track these events for "known browsers".
-There are a few different ways we will be able to identify a site visitor for web tracking purposes:
+When you add the Klaviyo web tracking snippet to your site, we are only able to track these events for "known browsers."
+There are a few different ways we identify a site visitor for web tracking purposes:

-- When you have Email to Website Tracking enabled, and have Klaviyo's main web tracking snippet on your website, Klaviyo will be able to identify and cookie individuals that click through a Klaviyo email and then end up browsing your website.
+- When you have email to website tracking enabled and have Klaviyo's main web tracking snippet on your website, Klaviyo will identify and cookie individuals that click through a Klaviyo email and end up browsing your website

-- When someone has, at some point, subscribed/opted-in through a Klaviyo form - our web tracking code will cookie this person at time of opt-in
+- When someone has, at some point, subscribed/opted-in through a Klaviyo form, our web tracking code will cookie this person at the time of opt-in

-The way Klaviyo's Email to Website Tracking works, we add an additional parameter to all URLs in your email.
+We add an additional parameter to all URLs in your email to track activity.
 This is the

 _ke parameter.
 The unique encoded value here is then decoded by our web tracking and allows us to identify the user that clicked through the URL.